dd9jn/rfc4880bis/crypto-refresh.md

       99 e3 26 e5 40 0a 90 93 6c ef b4 e8 eb a0 8c

 Decrypted content encryption key:

       d1 f0 1b a3 0e 13 0a a7 d2 58 2c 16 e0 50 ae 44

-### Initial Content Encryption Key

-This key would typically be extracted from an SKESK or PKESK.
-In this example, it is extracted from an SKESK packet, as described above.

-Content Encryption Key:

-      d1 f0 1b a3 0e 13 0a a7 d2 58 2c 16 e0 50 ae 44